| My Credits include: |

 $20 to upload all the images and set up the basic profile if

-go in and add names and descriptions for each image and check the
+necessary.
+I provide the instructions for you to add names and descriptions for each image and check the

 accuracy of the information.
 I'm only responsible for the image